Jim89/lsca_group/BS1808_Group_Project_1_SO_Group_11.md

 ## Define scenarios

-When considering total profit from the order quantity, four scenarious had to be considered:
+When considering total profit from the order quantity, four scenarios had to be considered:

 1. The true demand realisation was _less_ than the initial order quantity, $Q_j$;
-2. The true demand realisation was greater than the initial order quantity but below a threshold (based on the mimimum order requirement) that would trigger making a second order for that style at a later date;
+2. The true demand realisation was greater than the initial order quantity but below a threshold (based on the minimum order requirement) that would trigger making a second order for that style at a later date;
 3. The true demand realisation was greater than the initial order quantity plus the threshold value that would trigger making a second order for that style at a later date; and
 4. The true demand realisation was greater than the initial order quantity plus the minimum order quantity.

 ## Define scenario profit outcomes

-In each of the four scenarious, the profit formula would change slightly:
+In each of the four scenarios, the profit formula would change slightly:

 1. In the first scenario, Obermeyer would sell only the true demand realised, there would be an overstocking cost (based on the difference between the order quantity and the true demand), and the production cost would be dependent only on the initial order quantity;
-2. In the second scenario, Obermeyer would sell the intial order quantity, there would be no overstocking cost and the production cost would be dependent only on the initial order quantity;
+2. In the second scenario, Obermeyer would sell the initial order quantity, there would be no overstocking cost and the production cost would be dependent only on the initial order quantity;
-3. In the third scenario, Obermeyer would see the true demand realised, there would be an overstocking cost (based on the difference in the initial order quantity plus the minimum order quantity less the true demand), and the production cost would be dependent on the intial order quantity plus the minimum order quantity; and
+3. In the third scenario, Obermeyer would see the true demand realised, there would be an overstocking cost (based on the difference in the initial order quantity plus the minimum order quantity less the true demand), and the production cost would be dependent on the initial order quantity plus the minimum order quantity; and
 4. In the fourth scenario, Obermeyer would sell the true demand realised, there would be no overstocking cost, and the production cost would be dependent only on the true demand realisation.

 ## Define scenario profit functions

-In order to implement these four scenarious in the overall profit calculation, we defined four separate profit functions, one for each scenario (labelled $P_1$ to $P_4$):
+In order to implement these four scenarios in the overall profit calculation, we defined four separate profit functions, one for each scenario (labelled $P_1$ to $P_4$):

 \begin{equation}
 P_1 = p.d_{ij} + s.\max(Q_j - d_{ij}, 0) - c.Q_j